afvalenciab/parrot/README.md

 ### Environment Variables

-Rename '.env.example' file to '.env'
+Rename '.env.example' file to '.env' in the package/store directory

 ### Execution